 If your phone is infected with adware or other malware, it is possible that it redirected your browser.
 When that happens, your start page or homepage will be something new.

-If you want to get back to the factory settings, you can use some general steps.
+If you want to restore your Android device to factory settings, you can use some general steps.
 These may vary depending on your specific Android device.
 This may also clear your browser passwords, so be sure you know what those are to save time setting it up again.

 - Go to your Settings app.